chaitjo/geometric-rna-design/README.md

 ## Installation

 In order to get started, set up a python environment by following the installation instructions below.
-We have tested gRNAde on Linux with Python 3.10.12 and CUDA 11.8 on an NVIDIA A100 80GB GPU, as well as on MacOS.
+We have tested gRNAde on Linux with Python 3.10.12 and CUDA 11.8 on NVIDIA A100 80GB GPUs and Intel XPUs, as well as on MacOS (CPU).
 ```sh
 # Clone gRNAde repository
 cd ~  # change this to your prefered download location